 That’s where PitPat comes in.

-PitPat can help you calculate just how many calories your dog has burned over the course of the day, so you can measure just how much food they need (including whether they’ve earned that extra treat!)
+PitPat can help you calculate just how many calories your dog has burned over the course of the day.
+And with our new PitPat Puppy, Adult, Senior, and Light food, our app can tell you exactly what size portion to give them.
+So you can measure just how much food they need (including whether they’ve earned that extra treat!)

 It’s really simple to do.
 If you haven’t already, start off by downloading the PitPat app and entering your dog’s details.